lattejed/learnyouatezos.com/pages/chapter_00100.md

 And that's an achievement for a topic as complex and abstract as Haskell &mdash; a programming language that can be challenging to learn even for seasoned software engineers.

-If this book captures a little bit of spirit of its namesake, the author will consider it a success.
+If this book captures even a little bit of spirit of its namesake, the author will consider it a success.

 ## About the author

-Matthew Smith is a technology consultant and sometimes entrepreneur.
+Matthew Smith is a technology consultant, software engineer and sometimes entrepreneur.
 In a previous career, he owned a PR agency.
-Hopefully both of those careers help with this book.
+Hopefully both of those careers assist in making this book useful to people interested in Tezos.

 He also participated in the Tezos ICO, runs a private baker and is a long-term holder of XTZ.
 Previously he was in the Ethereum ICO (pre-sale).
 He believes Tezos will deliver on a lot of the promises Tezos' predecessors (should) have made.